 - Be genuine and helpful; go that extra mile.

-Have you ever accidently (or not so accidently) mirrored your customer’s anger and frustration?
-Ever been told two wrongs don’t make a right?
-It’s true!
+Have you ever accidentally (or not so accidentally) mirrored your customer’s anger and frustration?
 Yelling won't solve any problems.
 In fact, it only causes more problems, and will deter potential customers away from your booth.

-Try these simple steps for dealing with unruly customers in your booth:
+Try these steps for dealing with unruly customers in your booth:

 - Acknowledge your customer’s feelings.
 Have them explain why they are upset and feeling frustrated or angry.

 - Use body language.
 Keep yourself open to the customer.
-Remember, turning away or being inattentive will only cause the steaming pot to boil over.
+Remember, turning away or being inattentive will only cause more issues.

 - Keep calm.
 Politely ask what you can do, and arrive at a conclusion that can make both you and the customer satisfied.